swaptacular/swpt_accounts/protocol.rst

 config : string
    Additional account configuration settings.
 Different server implementations may use different formats for this field.

+ts : date-time
+   The moment at which this message was sent (the message's timestamp).
+For a given account, later `ConfigureAccount`_ messages MUST have later or equal timestamps, compared to earlier messages.

+seqnum : int32
+   The sequential number of the message.
+For a given account, later `ConfigureAccount`_ messages SHOULD have bigger sequential numbers, compared to earlier messages.
+Note that when the maximum ``int32`` value is reached, the next value SHOULD be ``-2147483648`` (signeld 32-bit integer wrapping).

 When server implementations process a `ConfigureAccount`_ message, they MUST first verify whether the specified account already exists: